The Best Veggie Burger (Better Than Store-bought)

 When setting out to create this veggie burger recipe, we had one major goal.
 If we are going to call this a veggie burger, let’s make sure there are actually vegetables in it.

 Have you notices that most of the veggie burger recipes, we stumble onto online are almost 100% beans.
 We add beans to this recipe, but they are far from the star.
+(If you are looking for a simple black bean burger recipe, though, here’s our favorite version.
+They are so easy!)

 We add more than 8 cups of vegetables — that’s 1 cup of veggies for every burger.
 We aren’t trying to imitate a real meat burger here — see our no-fuss hamburger recipe or this seriously good turkey burger if that’s what you’re craving.